 Stormwater

-Stormwater is rainwater (and snowmelt, although rare) that flows over roofs, roads, driveways, and yards.
+Stormwater is rainwater (and snowmelt, although rare) that flows over land and hard surfaces, such as roads, roofs, driveways, and yards.
 How we manage stormwater affects everything from flooding and drainage to water quality and habitat health.
-In Sooke, stormwater management helps protect our homes, natural areas, and the marine environment that defines our community.
+Stormwater management helps protect our homes, natural areas, and the marine environment that defines our community.

 This page explains how stormwater systems work, what the District is responsible for, and how residents and builders can help keep our drainage systems functioning safely and sustainably.